 What to Wear in Morocco in Winter: Stay Warm, Stay Ready

-• 1-2 long-sleeve merino wool shirts – Essential for cooler mornings, evenings, or layering in unpredictable weather.
-Merino Wool Long-Sleeve Shirt is a top pick —lightweight yet insulating, moisture-wicking, and designed to keep you comfortable from daytime exploring to evening dinners.
+- 1-2 long-sleeve merino wool shirts – Essential for cooler mornings, evenings, or layering in unpredictable weather.
+Merino Wool long-sleeve shirt is a top pick.
+It's lightweight yet insulating and moisture-wicking.

-• 1-2 sweaters or hoodies – A lightweight merino, fleece, or performance blend layer is perfect for cooler mornings, breezy evenings, or layering in unpredictable weather.
+1-2 sweaters or hoodies – A lightweight merino, fleece, or performance blend layer is perfect for cooler mornings, breezy evenings, or layering in unpredictable weather.
 For extra versatility, the Venture Zip Hoodie stands out with its unique waffle-knit fabric, offering breathability, texture, and just the right amount of warmth without overheating.
 It’s easy to throw over a tee for casual outings or long travel days.
-If you prefer something more refined, our Venture Sweater delivers lightweight warmth with a polished look—perfect for layering over a button-down for dinner or pairing with chinos for a relaxed yet put-together style.
+If you prefer something more refined, our Venture Sweater delivers lightweight warmth with a polished look.

-• 1 warm jacket – A lightweight but warm jacket made from down, fleece, or insulated shell is essential for Morocco’s cooler winter temperatures, especially for chilly desert nights and mountain regions like Chefchaouen or the Atlas Mountains.
-The AirLoft Shirt Jacket is a perfect pick—ultra-light, insulated, and packable, making it easy to layer without bulk.
-For added flexibility, consider layering with a vest.
-The AirLoft Vest provides core warmth while keeping your arms free, making it ideal for mild winter days or layering under a heavier jacket when temperatures drop.
+- 1 warm jacket – A lightweight but warm jacket made from down, fleece, or insulated shell is essential for Morocco’s cooler winter temperatures, especially for chilly desert nights and mountain regions like Chefchaouen or the Atlas Mountains.
+For added flexibility, consider layering with a jacket or puffer.

 Winter in Morocco is all about layering strategically.
 Merino wool, fleece-lined pants, and a packable jacket will keep you cozy without overstuffing your bag.
 And trust us—you’ll thank yourself for packing gloves when you’re sipping mint tea in the crisp desert air.